When the boogeyman goes to sleep at night, he checks his closet for Chuck Norris.

 Read:

-Film Art: Chapter on Film Production and Industry Contexts (if applicable) or supplementary materials on independent filmmaking challenges.
+Film Art: An Introduction – Chapter on Film Production and Industry Contexts (or supplementary materials on independent filmmaking challenges).

 Watch: